IRLL/HIPPO_Gym/README.md

     }
 }
 ```
-then this code will be executed, notice how we use the routeKey here as UI, and then the data we send can be anything, or in this case; a nested dictionary.
-You may have also noticed how we check the websocket to see if the websocket message has the keyword done, that is the logic to end the game.
+then the code above will be executed.
+Notice how we use the routeKey here as UI, and the data we send can be anything, or in this case; a nested dictionary.
+You may have also noticed that we check the Websocket to see if the Websocket message has the keyword done - that is the logic to end the game.

 We will explore more on how the backend sends this env frame data to the frontend.
 We have now fully gone over how the frontend sends and receives data from a backend client now.

 ### Backend Setup
-Now it's time to look into the backend, the heart of the experiment lies in the `trial.py` file.
+Now it's time to look into the backend; the heart of the experiment lies in the `trial.py` file.
-The file defines a Trial class to run an experimental trial that interacts with a WebSocket
-server through `websocket.py` and an environment provided by an `agent.py` Agent class.
+The file defines a Trial class to run an experimental trial that interacts with a WebSocket server through `websocket.py` and an environment provided by an `agent.py` Agent class.
 It also has functionalities like configuring the trial tailored to your needs, handling incoming messages, and extracting data.

 ### Step-by-step Instructions